sguzunov/docs/docs/tutorials/01_javascript/js-tutorial.md

 Furthermore, the user might not be entitled to open a given app and using the **Window Management** API bypasses the entitlement checks done by Glue42, only to fail later when the newly opened window loads.

-Last but not least, the application you are trying to access might have been extended from a single window application to an **activity**.
-We will cover [**Activities**](../../../glue42-concepts/data-sharing-between-apps/activities/javascript/index.html) later in this tutorial, but with the **Application Management** API you don't need to worry about this issue.

 Modifying your code to use the **Application Management** API is quite easy.
 In `clients.js` locate the `TUTOR_TODO Chapter 5 Task 1` inside `openWindow()`.
 Here you will need to make two objects: one is the `context` and the other one is the `windowSettings` object.
 Basically, the second one should contain everything we currently have in the `options` object, apart from the `context` itself.
 After that, call the start of an application using the proper API: `glue.appManager.application("Portfolios").start(context, windowSettings)`.

 You can also remove the window style properties like [`minHeight`](../../../reference/glue/latest/windows/index.html#WindowSettings-minHeight) and [`allowMinimize`](../../../reference/glue/latest/windows/index.html#WindowSettings-allowMinimize) and set them in the configuration file.